OpenTechFund/secure-email/README.md

 It consists of:

-* a Mail User Agent facilitating usage and enhancing usability of email encryption via open-pgp
+* a Mail User Agent (MUA) facilitating usage and enhancing usability of email encryption via open-pgp
-* a (single node) leap installation on the server side assuring encryption of mail body and metadata at rest
+* a (single node) LEAP installation on the server side assuring encryption of mail body and metadata at rest
 * a dispatcher to allow for multi-user setups

 Pixelated aims at fostering encryption and federation of email services.
 Its approach is to combine enhanced usability of email encryption for the email user with facilitation of email server set up and maintenance of secure email hosting for system administrators.